Garrett Lombard and Naoise Dunbar in The Cavalcaders. Image by Emilija Jefremova.

 Eilish McLaughlin in The Cavalcaders.
 Image by Emilija Jefremova.

-Roche's story of The Cavalcaders, the greatest band that never was, and their adoring groupies, is replete with lovely liars, marvellously capturing the dynamics of small town life.
+Roche's story of The Cavalcaders, the greatest band that never was and their adoring groupies, is replete with lovely liars, marvellously capturing the dynamics of small town life.
 Often a kingdom of the blind where the one eyed man is king.
 Where you take what, or who, you can get.
 Where the only thing men are interested in is the imagined approval of other men.
 Their values passed off as normalcy, even as women challenge them head on.
 Values which lend The Cavalcaders a dated quality, reinforced by the barbershop quartet device.
 Four Max Bygraves' trying to pass themselves off as Mick Jaggers proves a tall order.
 The singing getting A+ for effort even as the A&R men won't be banging down Druid's door (in fairness, a key member was missing).
 Yet the laughter and heart which director Aaron Monaghan evokes, along with smooth transitions between memory and the present, has a muscular, musical quality.
 Making Roche's fools deeply likeable.

 Tiernan Messitt-Greene and Naoise Dunbar in The Cavalcaders.
 Image by Emilija Jefremova.

 If The Cavalcaders is a man’s world, it's a woman who steals the show.
 Amelia Crowley is magnificent as Breda, who's been there, done that, but has too much cop on and won't settle for being second best.
 Crowley lighting up the stage every time she enters, and leaving it a little hollow each time she leaves.
 Her exhausted tone and girlish exuberance evoking the unseen town beyond Ciaran Bagnall's moody set, lit one moment in a glow of nostalgia, the next in the mustiness of time.
 But back to Crowley, for whom each scene is a masterclass, especially with Garrett Lombard as Terry, both heartbreakingly brilliant together.
 If Éilish McLaughlin plays young Nuala as a stroppy Ophelia, looking here but not here, present yet separate, she articulates details which suggest an actress with serious promise.
 Yet Monaghan has clearly put the reins on his cast.
 Even as Lombard's Terry slips his frequently and is all the better for it.
 Lombard owning the stage with irresistible magnetism, driving his scenes with McLaughlin, who holds her ground, and creating moments of magic with Crowley.
 Tiernan Messitt-Greene's strong silent Ted, despite not having too much to do, does it splendidly when called on.
 As does an invested and impressive Naoise Dunbar as the trying too hard Rory, another serious talent to watch out for.
 Director Aaron Monaghan, stepping in last moment for Sean Kearn's Josie (hazard a guess why), proves less a problem so much as a privilege.
-Book in hand, Monaghan slips right in, giving a comically rich yet sensitive portrayal which, if the needed readjustment unsettled the cast, it was impossible to tell.
+Book in hand, Monaghan slips right in, giving a comically rich yet sensitive portrayal which, if the needed readjustment unsettled the cast, it’s impossible to tell.
 Aside from singing that is, though Monaghan makes a decent fist of it

 Garrett Lombard and Amelia Crowley in The Cavalcaders.
 Image by Emilija Jefremova.